-In the few weeks since my April graduation, I’ve felt a bit like I did at the beginning of the pandemic: stuck at home, missing my friends, and not really sure how to tend to the ache.
-This loneliness was supposed to get easier as the pandemic winds down, either through adjustment to the new normal or through the slow but sure return to pre-pandemic socialization, but for me, it feels like it’s just beginning.
+Since graduating college, I’ve felt a bit like I did at the beginning of the pandemic in 2020: stuck at home, missing my friends, and not really sure how to tend to the ache.
+This loneliness was supposed to get easier as the pandemic wound down, either through adjustment to the new normal or through the slow but sure return to pre-pandemic socialization, but for me, it feels like it’s just beginning.

-This was the most bitter pill to swallow upon graduation: All of your friendships require effort post-grad.
+This was the most bitter pill to swallow upon graduation: Adult friendship requires effort, especially post-grad.
 I understand how that sounds — I’m not saying that I didn’t put effort into my relationships during college, but you have to admit there’s a certain ease to knowing that your friends live in the same space and run on the same general schedule as you.
 You know when the dining halls will be open and what their favorite one is, and you can rush out the door five minutes before you have to meet them, because you have a designated meeting spot right in your building lobby.
 There’s no anxiety over not knowing when you’ll run into them next, because they’re always at your club meetings on Monday nights and taking up the corner table in the campus coffee shop on Sunday mornings.
 But once you’ve turned in your dorm keys and given your final goodbye hugs, that anxiety not only returns, but becomes all-consuming.

 When did making plans to hang out start to feel like trying to network on LinkedIn?

 Don’t get me wrong: The new purposeful steps I have to make to keep my friends are all small sacrifices in my book.
-But coming to terms with the fact that not every friendship is going to survive even these tiniest of road bumps has led me to the realization that my social network is about to undertake a massive shrinking.
+But coming to terms with the fact that not every friendship is going to survive even these tiniest of road bumps has led me to the realization that my social network will undertake a massive shrinking the older I get.

 Now, I feel unmoored in my studio apartment without roommates to commiserate with, wondering if anyone else feels the same way as me or if I truly am alone in this.
 The worst part is the unbidden guilt of bothering someone when I send that Hey, are you busy next weekend? text; no one wants to be the forgotten, unwanted friend of an era gone by.
 I find myself on edge waiting for replies, wondering if I came on too strong, if I didn’t give enough advance notice.
 When did making plans to hang out start to feel like trying to network on LinkedIn?

-I know that loneliness during the pandemic isn’t a new or even exciting topic at this point.
-Young people especially are suffering from pandemic loneliness, with a Harvard study confirming that loneliness has risen during the pandemic — 61 percent of young adults feel “serious loneliness,” according to the results.
-Post-grad depression is also not new, though it isn’t talked about nearly as much as it should be — according to Cosmopolitan, 49 percent of respondents to a survey of over 300 graduates by the City Mental Health Alliance reported declining mental health after graduation, and 40 percent said they felt socially isolated.
-But I do think recent grads have found ourselves in a unique situation, at the intersection of these two issues.
-We’re supposed to be entering the great, wide world right now and spreading our wings — except the world isn’t quite ready for us, and we weren’t given enough time to be ready for it, either.
-Almost half of my college years were spent peering into a webcam and seeing nothing but empty stares in return.
-Now it seems that even with things returning to normal, webcams and disconnections might be a large part of my social future anyway.
+I know that loneliness due to the pandemic, or even due to graduation, isn’t a new or exciting topic.
+Young people especially are suffering from pandemic loneliness, with a 2021 Harvard study confirming that loneliness has risen during the pandemic — 61% of young adults feel "serious loneliness," according to the results.
+Post-grad depression is also not new, though it isn't talked about nearly as much as it should be — according to Cosmopolitan in 2019, 49% of respondents to a survey of over 300 graduates by the City Mental Health Alliance reported declining mental health after graduation, and 40% said they felt socially isolated.
+This can carry over into our careers, too: Even as the working world opens up for Gen Z post-grads, remote work might be here to stay.
+While there are benefits of a continued remote business model in the future of the workplace, as the Atlantic points out, remote work has a strong correlation with increased loneliness.

 Almost half of my college years were spent peering into a webcam and seeing nothing but empty stares in return.